wikid24/ffxiv_mmd_tools_helper/README.md

 1) Create the Bones on top of the the mesh you would like to apply physics to
 2) Weight paint the bones for the mesh
 3) Create the rigid bodies and configure the rigid body parameters
-4) Create the joints for between the rigid bodies and configure the joint parameters
+4) Create the joints between the rigid bodies and configure the joint parameters
 5) Create a joint to attach the rigid body stem to a 'collision-based' rigid body so it stays attached to your model's skeleton

 You would want to do this _after step 8_ on the [Conversion Guide](https://github.com/wikid24/ffxiv_mmd_tools_helper/blob/master/README.md#how-to-rig-a-character-and-get-it-dancing-less-than-60-seconds-my-new-workflow)